It Couldn't Happen Here: Proposed sequel

 After making the film, Lowe said, "The director (Jack Bond) is very keen to have us make another one.
-We're basically character actors, but maybe we could develop the characters a little more."
+We're basically character actors, but maybe we could develop the characters a little more".
 "If we did another film, it would have to be another Pet Shop Boys film," said Lowe.
 "We're not into playing characters in somebody else's movie, like Sting.
-We'd rather just be the Pet Shop Boys."
+We'd rather just be the Pet Shop Boys".

 However, the film was a critical and commercial failure.
-Tennant and Lowe said in 1988 that:
+Tennant and Lowe said in 1988:

 [Tennant:] It was like a Ken Russell film; there is no more unfashionable filmmaker today.
 People nowadays expect to have to understand everything.
 Twenty years ago, people would have thought it was wild because they didn't have the faintest idea what was going on.
-Now if it had been the story of the Pet Shop Boys meeting in an electrical shop in the King's Road, and making some demos and becoming famous, and ended with us rich and number one in America with `West End Girls'...
+Now if it had been the story of the Pet Shop Boys meeting in an electrical shop in the King's Road, and making some demos and becoming famous, and ended with us rich and number one in America with 'West End Girls'...
 [Lowe:] and then the Decline, and then the Comeback, and a great big hit song at the end, it would have worked, don't you think?